Home Safety for People With Huntington's Disease

-- Make sure that the floor and furniture is flame resistant.
+- Make sure that the floor and furniture are flame-resistant.

-- If they smoke outside, make sure it is in a low-risk area, away from dried wood, leaves, flowers, or flammable chemicals.
+- If your loved one smokes outside, make sure it is in a low-risk area, awayfrom dried wood, leaves, flowers, or flammable chemicals.

 - Keep hazardous chemicals in a locked cabinet.

 - Towels, curtains, and other flammable objects should be keptaway from the stove top.

 - Knobs should be removed from the stove.

 - Keep the tables, counter tops, and stove free fromclutter.

 - Consider getting a corral for the stove top to keep pots frombeing knocked over.

 - Keep the person's kitchen items within reach.

 - Consider using plastic plates, bowls, and cups.